MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/interop-winrt-abi.md

 #include <windows.foundation.h>
 ```

-And here's a simplified example of one of the ABI types that you'll find in that particular header.
+And here's a simplified example of one of the ABI types that you'll find in that particular SDK header.
+Note the **ABI** namespace; **Windows::Foundation**, and all other Windows namespaces, are declared by the SDK headers within the **ABI** namespace.

 ```
 namespace ABI::Windows::Foundation